SkourtsidisGiorgos/NTUA-AdvCompArch/README.md

 # NTUA-AdvCompArch
-2019-2020 NTUA class "Advanced Computer Architecture"
+2019-2020 NTUA class "Advanced Computer Architecture", www.cslab.ece.ntua.gr

 Students had to run benchmarks in simulations of CPU’s, using INTEL’s PIN tool.
 The purpose was to compare the efficacy and accuracy of: